 Cabled yarns can also be made with plies that aren't all twisted the same way for a different effect known as boucle.

-Understanding how a yarn is made and how many plies it has is important even if you never spin your own yarn because different numbers of plies can make a big difference in how the finished yarn turns out and how your project looks, feels, and wears.
+Understanding how yarn is made and how many plies it has is important even if you never spin your own yarn because different numbers of plies can make a big difference in how the finished yarn turns out and how your project looks, feels, and wears.